Collon: History

 John Foster was both a politician and businessman who encouraged the growth of the linen industry in Collon by facilitating the construction of mills which employed Protestant weavers who settled in the area.
 The northern line weavers helped attribute to the Collon linen industry.
 The freestanding red brick chimney that remains standing today, dates back to the 1860 linen mill located on the west side of School Lane, Collon (Coordinates – 300184, 281694).
 South of Collon, where the linen factory was located, was known as the Bleach Green.
 Gillian Darley wrote in 'Villages of Vision' that Collon has "two intersecting streets around Foster's cotton manufactory: when Lewis' Guide was compiled the linen industry had collapsed, the cotton was still continuing".
 Employees carried out spinning and weaving, where often at times the bleaching of linen could take up to forty acres.

 The Foster family brought in huge amounts of workers to the mills and linen factories in Collon, but most especially Protestant dwellers due to their English descent.
 The Collon linen industry was continued by the De La Hoyde family post John Foster.
 They developed three corn mills alongside the River Mattock which were a big enough success to export oatmeal across the channel to England.
-Currently standing in Collon is a freestanding chimney that has been dated back to 1860 that was used for the local linen mill.
+A freestanding chimney in Collon, still standing, has been dated back to 1860 that was used for the local linen mill.
 The chimney is a square plan with red brick English bond shaft, located on the west side of the main road.
 This chimney is a great reminder to the local people of the industrial history this village has.
 The chimney would have been surrounded by mills and people constantly at work, creating an economic flow into the village but now it stands alone.

 In 1840, Collon was described as “a remarkably neat” town and credit was given to its proprietors the Fosters.
 The town consisted of a market-house that improvements were made to by the Fosters during the end of the 18th century and into the 19th century.
 It was common at the time for landlords to invest in urban projects and improvements such as these market houses and expect in return tenants would make their improvements to their own properties, this allowed Collon to grow more attractive to new tenants.

 The Foster family were political, therefore the market house was used to register land tenants to vote in the parliamentary elections.
 John Foster had reliable tenants who would vote due to the convenience of the Collin market house, which put him at an advantage over other political candidates.